Murder of Wendy Wolin: Death

-A team of six physicians did frantically attempt to save Wendy's life.
+A team of six physicians frantically attempted to save Wendy's life.
 These surgeons discovered the knife wound had penetrated her ribs, lacerated her liver and pierced her right lung.
 Despite efforts to save Wendy's life, she was pronounced dead at 5:15 p.m.—less than one hour after her admission.
 Her subsequent autopsy listed her cause of death as being due to shock and hemorrhage.

 By the time Wendy's mother drove onto Irvington Avenue, the child had already been taken into the local fire station.
 As she drove around the streets looking for her child, a neighbor flagged down her car to inform her the police had just spoken with her husband about an incident involving her daughter and were looking to speak with her.
 Upon being informed by police that Wendy had been taken to the Elizabeth General Hospital, Shirley drove to the hospital to be informed by her husband that Wendy had died.